Neo21702/Python-COVID19-Project-wk8/README.md

 ## Project Overview

-This project is a comprehensive data analysis notebook that tracks global COVID-19 trends using the [Our World in Data COVID-19 dataset](https://ourworldindata.org/covid-cases).
-The notebook demonstrates data cleaning, exploratory data analysis (EDA), visualization, and insight generation for cases, deaths, and vaccinations across countries and continents.
+This project is a Jupyter Notebook that analyzes and visualizes global COVID-19 trends using the [Our World in Data COVID-19 dataset](https://ourworldindata.org/covid-cases).
+The notebook demonstrates data loading, cleaning, exploratory data analysis (EDA), and visualization for cases, deaths, and vaccinations across selected countries.

 ## Objectives

 - Import and clean COVID-19 global data
 - Analyze time trends (cases, deaths, vaccinations)
-- Compare metrics across countries and continents
+- Compare metrics across countries/regions
 - Visualize trends with charts and summary tables
 - Communicate findings in a Jupyter Notebook